The model of a key part of the laws-of-physics-busting Large Hadron Collider is now to go on a world tour.

 It was just for ‘outreach' purposes

-The real Large Hadron Collider in Geneva is the world's largest particle accelerator and made headlines recently with its hunt for the the elusive Higgs boson 'God' particle.
+The real Large Hadron Collider at CERN in Geneva is the world's largest particle accelerator and made headlines recently with its hunt for the the elusive Higgs boson 'God' particle.
 Just before Christmas, the University Post found out that Sascha Mehlhase had made a scaled LEGO model of a key part of the huge accelerator, the Atlas Detector.

 Since then, the LEGO model has become an internet sensation, re-published on at least 21 online news sites, and with its own, viral, life of it’s own.
 However, this is far from what Sascha, who is currently working on particle physics connected to the Atlas detector, expected.

 »My research group and I wanted a model of the Atlas detector for our outreach activities, but all the existing models cost more than we could afford, so we decided to build one of LEGO,« Sascha explains.